Major League Soccer has national TV broadcast relationships with ESPN, FOX and Univision, as well as TSN and TVA in

 Kevin McCloskey, Match Analyst: Kevin McCloskey joined the FC Cincinnati broadcast team in 2016 and has served as the club’s match analyst since.
 A native of Belfast, Ireland, Kevin McCloskey moved to the United States in 1999 to play soccer at the University of Rio Grande.
 He was an All-American midfielder during his collegiate career and participated in two NAIA national tournaments before playing professionally for four years with the Cincinnati Kings of the USL.
 He has experience as an assistant coach with the men’s soccer programs at Northern Kentucky University, Xavier University, the University of Rio Grande and Urbana University.
 McCloskey currently serves as Executive Director for Kings Hammer Soccer Club and holds a USSF A license.
 Prior to his collegiate career, he played on the Northern Ireland U16 & U18 national teams.
 McCloskey received his bachelor’s degree from the University of Rio Grande and master’s degree from Urbana University.

-David Ashbrock, Producer: Award-winning producer David Ashbrock returns for his fourth season leading FC Cincinnati’s broadcast production.
+David Ashbrock, Producer: Award-winning producer David Ashbrock returns for his fifth season leading FC Cincinnati’s broadcast production.
 Ashbrock is an independent television producer, director, editor, animator and project manager who regularly works for FOX and ESPN.
 He is the coordinating producer and director for the Cincinnati Bengals Television Network and is the lead consultant-designer for studio and edit facilities at Pro Football Focus.
 His sports experience includes both producing and directing basketball, tennis, indoor and outdoor soccer, volleyball, college and professional football, bowling, golf, hockey and horse racing.
 Ashbrock was the executive producer and director of University of Cincinnati Basketball and football from 1983-2007.
-In his 39 years in Cincinnati television, Ashbrock has won 39 Regional Emmy Awards and three Telly Awards for his work.
+In his 40 years in Cincinnati television, Ashbrock has won 39 Regional Emmy Awards and three Telly Awards for his work.